turgeonmaxime/old_website/about.md

 ---

 <p class="message">
-  This is the personal webpage of Maxime Turgeon.
+  This is my personal webpage.
 I am an Assistant Professor at the <a href="http://umanitoba.ca/">University of Manitoba</a>.
 This is a joint position between the <a href="https://www.sci.umanitoba.ca/statistics/">Department of Statistics</a> and the <a href="https://www.sci.umanitoba.ca/cs/">Department of Computer Science</a>.

   My main research interests are dimension reduction methods for high-dimensional data.
 This includes linear approaches (e.g. PCA, CCA, PCEV, PLS) as well as nonlinear approaches (e.g. manifold learning, autoencoders).
 I am interested in developing statistical methodologies that are statistically and computationally efficient.
 I am also interested in applications to statistical genetics, genomics, and neuroimaging.